knutschsoft/java-vuejs-template/README.md

 # Startup Environment

-The `docker-compose.yml` will spin up a MariaDB database for api development.
-All other docker-compose files will additionally startup the related services.
-The startup will throw some exceptions until the database is available.
+Depending on the requirements of teh development environment you can spin up the required services from the `docker-compose.yml` file.

-`docker-compose -f docker-compose.yml [-f docker-compose.api.yml] [-f docker-compose.client.yml] up -d --build`
+`docker-compose up -d --build [flyway|api]`

 # API